 Around the middle of each month we post a quick roundup of some recent academic publications and news about homeschooling, offered for your interest.
 These are typically university research papers, and they may have a positive, negative, or neutral outlook on home education — and if they don’t seem appealing, just scroll on by.
 The title links generally point to the full text of each publication, which is often a pdf file.
-(Facebook readers should click to the attached blog post to find these links live.)
 The abstracts are quoted in full when possible, without editing.
 We have six items this month — the third one is by well-known homeschool advocate Kerry McDonald.

 Abstract: In literature, homeschooling is described as education given by parents at home.
 It is an alternative education model which has begun to be applied in many developed countries.
 While there is no distinction in these countries on homeschooling applications, in Turkey, the regulation on homeschooling only covers the handicapped children.
 The purpose of this study is to examine the views of teachers who work in primary schools in Burdur and Isparta on homeschooling and its practicability and also possible effects of homeschooling on Turkish educational system.